PierreBelmondo/vscode-wipeout/README.md

 ## Features

-* Unpack WAD with filenames (encrypted DLCs supported)
+* Unpack WAD with filenames (encrypted DLCs supported with Inflate/LZSS compression)
 * Unpack PSARC with Manifest and filenames
 * Load and render VEXX scenes (version 4 and 6)
 * Load and render RCSMODEL meshes